cartographer-project/point_cloud_viewer/README.md

 This is a native client using [SDL2](https://libsdl.org).

 1. Install SDL2.
 For example, on Mac `brew install sdl2`.
-(This requires Homebrew, https://brew.sh)
 2. Change to the sdl viewer's directory: `cd sdl_viewer/`.
 3. Build with `cargo build --release`.
 4. Run with `target/release/sdl_viewer <octree directory>`.